Bias Related Incident Response Protocol: Practices & Procedures

 - Two students appointed by the Geoduck Student Union

-The Vice President for Student Affairs may invite faculty and staff to serve as consultants to the team if they posses expertise that could add to the analyses in a special case.
+The Dean of Students may invite faculty and staff to serve as consultants to the team if they posses expertise that could add to the analyses in a special case.

 The Response Team will be provided with progress reports of an investigation.
 Given that criminal and judicial investigations are confidential, the Team will be kept informed of the investigation's progress to the extent allowable.
 Whenever possible, the Team will provide assistance to ensure that all aspects of bias-related activities are examined and that the investigation is handled in a manner that is efficient, effective and culturally sensitive.